muppet9010/Factorio-Biter-Santa/README.md

 - call-santa: Call santa to fly in and land
 - dismiss-santa: Send santa to take off and fly away
 - delete-santa: Removes santa from the map instantly
+- set-santa-landing-position: Set a new santa landing spot, overriding the mod setting.
+Takes arguments of x and y coordinates with a space between them, or blank to undo the mod set position and return to the mod setting. i.e. /set-santa-landing-position 14.5 -64
+- offset-santa-landing-position: Update santa's landing position by an offset to the current position (command or mod settings set).
+Takes arguments of x and y offset values with a space between them. i.e. /offset-santa-landing-position 10 0

 Example Ingame